Submissions for Issue #4 are now closed.

 Who We Are

-This zine was developed by a group of frontline harm reduction workers, researchers, and volunteers working in Vancouver’s Downtown Eastside, on the stolen lands of the xwməθkwəy̓əm (Musqueam), Səlílwətaʔ (Tsleil-Watuth), Stó:lō, and Skwxwú7mesh (Squamish) Nations.
+This zine was developed by a group of frontline harm reduction workers, researchers, and volunteers working in Canada and the United States.

-Our vision is to create a space where frontline harm reduction workers across the globe can share their specialized knowledge, stories, experiences, resources, and expertise.
-Policy, procedure, and research language does not generally capture the voices of this community, in which decades of harm reduction expertise is passed on through storytelling, relationships, and lived experience.
+Our vision is to create a space where harm reductionists across the globe can share their specialized knowledge, stories, experiences, resources, and expertise.
+Policy, procedure, and research language does not generally capture all voices, and we know that harm reduction expertise has historically been passed on through storytelling, relationships, and lived experience.

 40.png